turing-roche/turing-roche-documentation/communications/current-comms.md

    </td>
    <td>Allows collaborative discussions, working and brainstorming for partnership research area
    </td>
-   <td>Only had one series so far- do we want to run a similar format for future workshops as we did for SM?
+   <td>SM format was successful, will reuse for future workshops and tweak depending on in-person, hybrid, virtual
    </td>
-   <td>Applications to associated funded call, engagement post-workshops
+   <td>Applications to associated funded call, engagement post-workshops, feedback from workshop
    </td>
   </tr>
   <tr>